 But David said, "No, he is not too big to hit, he is too big to miss".
 (Remember this!!!)
 Though initially skeptical of David's capacity to defeat Goliath, Saul was persuaded to allow the match.

-David rejected the king's offer of armour and a sword and went out to fight Goliath with a staff and five smooth stones he had taken from a nearby stream.
+David rejected the king's offer of armor and a sword and went out to fight Goliath with a staff and five smooth stones he had taken from a nearby stream.
 Goliath mocked David for coming against him with "sticks," cursed him, and then closed in to attack.
 David drew a stone from his bag and used his sling to send it flying into the giant's head.
-David killed the giant with the sling shot. " The message to be understood is, 'It was the same giant for all, yet different perceptions.'
+David killed the giant with the sling shot. "

+Here, what we wanted to tell you is that it was the same giant for all, yet different perceptions.